isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

 **2. Continuing Professional Development (CPD) units**

 As informed through the LSB Notice issued on 3 Mar 2021, the CPD requirements for the renewal of practising certificate for 2022 will be halved, that is, **10 CPD units**.
-Registered Surveyors who had a shortfall of CPD units when they are issued with a practising certificate for 2020 are reminded to make up the CPD units on top of this 10 CPD units.
+Registered Surveyors who had a shortfall of CPD units when they are issued with a practising certificate for 2020 are reminded to make-up the CPD units on top of this 10 CPD units.
 Please refer to the LSB Notice for the complete details.